dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 <code>id: <a href="../pera-framework/object.md#0x2_object_UID">object::UID</a></code>
 </dt>
 <dd>
+ A unique identifier for this encrypted user share object.
 </dd>
 <dt>
 <code>dwallet_id: <a href="../pera-framework/object.md#0x2_object_ID">object::ID</a></code>
 </dt>
 <dd>
- The id of the DWallet that its secret share is encrypted.
+ The ID of the dWallet associated with this encrypted secret share.
 </dd>
 <dt>
 <code>encrypted_secret_share_and_proof: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;</code>
 </dt>
 <dd>
- The encrypted secret share and a proof that the encryption is actually the encryption of the <code>dwallet_id</code>'s secret share.
+ The encrypted secret key share along with a cryptographic proof that the encryption corresponds to the dWallet's secret key share.
 </dd>
 <dt>
 <code>encryption_key_id: <a href="../pera-framework/object.md#0x2_object_ID">object::ID</a></code>
 </dt>
 <dd>
- The encryption key used to encrypt the secret share to.
+ The ID of the <code>EncryptionKey</code> object used to encrypt the secret share.
 </dd>
 <dt>
 <code>signed_public_share: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;</code>
 </dt>
 <dd>
+ The signed public share corresponding to the encrypted secret key share, used to verify its authenticity.
 </dd>
 <dt>
 <code>encryptor_ed25519_pubkey: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;</code>
 </dt>
 <dd>
+ The Ed25519 public key of the encryptor, used to verify the signature on the encrypted secret share. todo(zeev): I think it's used to verify the signed_public_share?
 </dd>
 <dt>
 <code>encryptor_address: <b>address</b></code>
 </dt>
 <dd>
+ The address of the encryptor, identifying who performed the encryption.
+ If the key is transferred to someone else, this is the source entity.
+ If the key is re-encrypted by an entity, then this is the Ika address of this entity.
 </dd>
 </dl>